James Farentino: Personal life

+In 1962, Farentino married Elizabeth Ashley.
+The couple divorced in 1965.
+He was married to Michele Lee from 1966 to 1982.
+Farentino and Lee had a son, David in 1969.
+Farentino and Deborah Mullowney married in 1985 and divorced in 1988.
+He married Stella Farentino in 1994.

-Farentino was charged with stalking his former girlfriend Tina Sinatra (the youngest child of Frank Sinatra) in 1993.
+Farentino was charged with stalking Tina Sinatra in 1993.
 A restraining order was issued against him after he entered a plea of nolo contendere.

 Farentino was arrested in Vancouver, British Columbia, on July 23, 1991, after Canada Customs intercepted a package containing 3.2 g of cocaine being sent to his hotel room.
-He was in town filming the television film Miles from Nowhere.
 He was charged with cocaine possession and released on bail.